A clinical trial to look at the safety and effectiveness of mosunetuzumab plus lenalidomide for treating follicular lymphoma

 Risks associated with the clinical trial drugs

-Participants may have side effects (an unwanted effect of a drug or medical treatment) from the drugs used in this clinical trial.
-Side effects can be mild to severe, even life-threatening, and vary from person to person.
+Participants may have an unwanted effect of a drug or medical treatment used in this clinical trial.
+Unwanted effects can be mild to severe, even life-threatening, and vary from person to person.
 Participants will be closely monitored during the clinical trial; safety assessments will be performed regularly.
-Participants will be told about the known side effects of mosunetuzumab plus lenalidomide and possible side effects based on human and laboratory studies or knowledge of similar drugs.
-Mosunetuzumab will be given as an infusion into the vein (intravenous infusion) or as an injection under the skin (subcutaneous injection).
-Lenalidomide will be given as a tablet to take by mouth.
-Participants will be told about any known side effects of infusions, injections and swallowing tablets.
+Participants will be told about the known unwanted effects of mosunetuzumab plus lenalidomide and tocilizumab, and possible unwanted effects based on human and laboratory studies or knowledge of similar drugs.
+Participants will be told about any known unwanted effects of being given a drip into a vein, a drip under the skin and of swallowing tablets.

 Potential benefits associated with the clinical trial